collenirwin/GetAcross/README.md

 # GetAcross
-A quick and silly Frogger-style dodge-the-fire game
+A quick and silly Frogger-style dodge-the-fire game using WinForms

+Dodge the bad labels!